PavanRangani/docs/docs/prd/chat/my-chats.md

 ## Filter

 - When any filter is applied, shows RESET icon to reset the filter to default state
+- `Filter` doesn't RESET when the user changes the family.
+It will be RESET on page refresh

 #### My Role